 I am not a fish biologist so anything I state that comes off as personal opinion can be taken with a grain of salt.
 I try to avoid getting on a soap box but I will definitely link scientific data about the dangers of things like broodstock programs and inter-action between hatchery fish and wild fish.
 There is a ton of unbiased studies out there.

 Conservation groups get accused of "cherry picking" the science and that is something that is totally untrue!
-There is a lot of thoughtful people in groups like Native Fish Society who know that to publish false information would be ruinous to the organization so they just do not do it.
+There are a lot of thoughtful, intelligent people in groups like Native Fish Society who know that to publish false information would be ruinous to the organization so they just do not do it.

 The old "you want to close the hatcheries" argument is something right out of the alt-right playbook.
 You feed people lies and misinformation long enough you might actually get a few of the more gullible to believe you!
 FOX News is a prime example of using lies and fear mongering to sway votes.